xiamufugui/grapl/docs/analyzers/deploying.md

 BUCKET_PREFIX="exampleco"
 ```

-(You may need to build dependencies with npm i)
+(You may need to build dependencies with yarn add)
 Run `./deploy.sh`

 ### Setting up the Webhook